KILTprotocol/docs/docs/development/01-contribution.md

 Moreover, the beneficiary will receive the entire tip without any reductions.
 Otherwise, a small deposit, which is dependant on the length of the provided reason, is required to be reserved.
 It will be made available after the tipping process has finished.
-Additionally, the Finder also receives a minor Finder's fee which is subtracted from the final tip amount.
+Additionally, the Finder also receives a minor Finder's fee of 20% which is subtracted from the final tip amount.

 Therefore, even if you are not a contributor, you can open a tipping process for someone else and receive a smaller portion of their potential reward.
 Of course, you can also suggest contributions to the council which would then tip if it is deemed worthy.